 Leo's Fortune is a decent and not too badly priced title which has a few hours of gameplay attached to it.
 While I'm never a fan of star systems there's room for completionists to spend hours on this title though again I just don't care for them.
 Actually added some pressure knowing I was being timed for areas though I eventually gave up on it and the star for not dying in the levels.
 If you're looking for a more casual platformer this can be the title for you, it could even be extremely difficult depending on what score you're aiming for.
 The story was predictable though it was decent enough to provide entertainment between the acts.

-Review Done on Leo's Fortune for Xbox One
+Leo's Fortune Review on Xbox One

 Review Code Provided by Sandbox PR